 We believe in the public’s right to know about what’s happening to our planet.
 Our investigations expose environmental crimes and the people, companies and governments that need to be held responsible.

 Before we solve an environmental problem, we need to know how it works, and we’re committed to figuring that out.
-We work with experts, scientists and researchers across the globe to build a deep understanding of the problem, and we push for transparency from our government and corporations.
+We work with experts, scientists, and researchers across the globe to build a deep understanding of the problem, and we push for transparency from our government and corporations.

 We provide detailed investigations into global corporations to see which companies are part of positive change, and which ones are holding us back.
 Our research team uses tools like the Freedom of Information Act to hold the government accountable for its actions.
-Then we provide that information to our members and the public so we all have the facts to make informed decisions.
+Then we provide that information to our supporters, activists, and the public so we all have the facts to make informed decisions.